exoplatform/exo-documentation/docs/Configuration.rst

     .. note:: If the transaction is still not mined after ``exo.wallet.transaction.pending.maxDays`` days, it will be marked as a failed transaction in eXo's internal database. if/when it gets eventually mined (pending.maxDays), the Job ``ContractTransactionVerifierJob`` will detect it and will update the real transaction status coming from the blockchain and send notifications.

-* The parellel number of transactions to send:
+* The parallel number of transactions to send:

     .. code-block:: jproperties